gustavoalito/BeCode/5. Programming/01-scripting/02-Database/02-NoSQL/mongoDB.md

 You can also create a collection during the insert process.

 Example
-We are here assuming object is a valid JavaScript object containing post data:
+We are here assuming the object is a valid JavaScript object containing post data:
 `db.posts.insertOne(object)`

 ## Insert Documents